ReshiAdavan/Thoth/README.md

 ##### Usage

-1. Initialize a `SentencePieceTokenizer` instance.
+1. Initialize a `Llama2Tokenizer` instance.
 2. Train the tokenizer on a text dataset using the `train` method.
 3. Encode text into a compressed sequence of integers using the `encoder` method.
 4. Decode the encoded sequence back into human-readable text using the `decoder` method.